josealobato/go-over/README.md

 > NOTE: I'm new to python, so any advice on how to do this better is highly welcome.

 Jose A. Lobato.

+## Setting up the dev environment

+I'm using a python virtual environment and I have exported the configuration to a file called `venv_requirements.txt`.
+To start working follow these steps:

+1. On the root folder, create the environment if you do not have it already with: `python3 -m venv .venv`
+2. Start the environment: `source .venv/bin/activate`
+3. Install the requirements: `pip install -r requirements.txt`
+4. Install the local package to edit: `pip install -e ./`

+You should be ready to go!

+With that done you can run the test with: `pytest` When you finish, stop the virtual environment with: `deactivate`